ABD: Default Exception Abduction in Finite First Order Worlds: Introduction

-\paragraph{Main Empirical Findings.} We evaluate ten frontier models across all three regimes.
-Holdout evaluation reveals two distinct failure modes: \emph{parsimony inflation} in ABD-Full/Partial (gaps roughly double on fresh worlds) and \emph{validity brittleness} in ABD-Skeptical (rules that work on training break on holdouts, though survivors show smaller gap inflation).
-Models differ qualitatively in their performance profiles, pointing to different reasoning strategies.
+\textbf{Main Empirical Findings.} We evaluate eleven frontier models across all three regimes.
+Holdout evaluation reveals two distinct failure modes: \emph{parsimony inflation} in ABD-Full/Partial (gaps roughly double on fresh worlds) and \emph{validity brittleness} in ABD-Skeptical (rules that work on prompt worlds often break on holdouts, though survivors show smaller gap inflation).
+The models also separate into distinct performance profiles: Opus-4.6, Gemini-3.1, DSR, and Grok-4.1-fast (Grok4.1f) form a high-validity cluster; GPT-5.4 attains the best gap metrics but with very large formulas and weak holdout survival; Kimi-K2-thinking (Kimi-K2t) is comparatively compact and conditionally robust but substantially less parsimonious.
 Details are in Section~\ref{sec:experiments}.